History of African-American agriculture: Eighteenth century

 However, many plantation owners relied on the agricultural knowledge that Africans brought over from across the Atlantic.
+The slaves had experience with farming and they used the knowledge they had with growing food and the owners needed them to use the skills they learned from their country before they became slaves.
 Perhaps the best example of this is rice cultivation in South Carolina, relying on indigenous West African knowledge of growing Oryza glaberrima.
 This specific knowledge was invaluable in transforming South Carolina into a rice producing powerhouse.

-While enslaved, African Americans on plantations found ways to supplement their meager food rations by cultivating slave gardens.
+While enslaved, people on plantations found ways to supplement their meager food rations by cultivating slave gardens.
 These slave gardens were usually near the slave cabins or remote areas of the plantation, and provided slaves with three benefits: nourishment, financial independence, and medicinal uses.
 These slave gardens allowed enslaved people some level of autonomy and agency; when they grew more than they could consume, they were able to sell.

 Nineteenth century

 Antebellum South

 The great majority of black farmworkers before 1865 were enslaved workers on Southern farms and plantations.
 Smaller numbers were free employees or farm owners.
 In South Carolina there were about 400 free black farmers in the rural parishes surrounding Charleston.
 As farmers their strategies, production, and rural lives resembled the poor white neighbors.
 Survival was a high priority and involved establishing economic self-sufficiency through concentration on food crops for their own families, and then by cultivating social advantages such as having a rich white patron.